Selling My Parent’s House To Pay For Care | Is This Needed?

 Wales | £50,000 for care homes and £24,000 for home care | N/A |

-Will My Home Be Included in a Financial Assessment?
+Will My Home Be Included In A Financial Assessment?

 Whether your home is included in a financial assessment depends on if you’ll receive care in a care home or your own home.